open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   based on the needs of the owner.
 - **Community Support Tools**: The OTEL project will provide and maintain tools to assist the community in creating, validating, resolving, and publishing semantic convention registries (i.e. Weaver tool).
-- **Core Policy Enforcement**: The OTEL project will establish and enforce a set of core policies that all semantic convention registries must adhere to, ensuring consistency and reliability.
+- **Core Policy Enforcement**: The OTEL project will establish and enforce a set of core policies (e.g. backward compatibility policies) that all semantic convention registries must adhere to, ensuring consistency and reliability.
 - **Cross-Registry References**: References between different semantic convention registries should be supported, facilitating interoperability and integration across various registries.
 - **Circular Reference Handling**: Circular references between semantic convention registries must be detected,